Carolinian people: German period (1899–1914)

 Spain sold the Northern Mariana Islands to Germany in 1899, after losing Guam to the United States in 1898.
 This area became known as the German Northern Marianas.
 This was the shortest period a country controlled this area.
 They had little impact on the culture of the Carolinians but did bring in new ways of schooling, bureaucracy, architecture, and administration.
 The legal system was transparent towards both Carolinians and Chamorros.

 On 17 November 1899, Georg Fritz became the first district officer of this area.
 He set up programs which brought together the Carolinians and Chamorro people living on the islands.
 In 1902, on the volcanic island Anatahan, Fritz found evidence of Carolinian huts.
 These were used by Carolinian workers who harvested copra.

 Marriages between German settlers or colonial officers and Carolinians at Saipan occurred.
 The marriage did not allow for citizenship for either the Carolinian partner or children.
-This was the same for Chamorro people.

-Carolinians were peaceful towards the Germans.

-The Carolinian population in 1901 was 772.
+This was the same for Chamorro people.The Carolinian population in 1901 was 772.
 The last population count by the Germans in 1914 recorded a population of 1,109.

 Unlike the Chamorros, Carolinians did not own land during this time.

-US naval era (1899-1903)
+US naval era (1899–1903)

 An image of former Governor Leary.

 In Guam the people were made to adopt Western ways of living by the U.S. Naval Administration.

 One example of this was banning nudity.
 In Guam the first American governor was Richard P. Leary (1899–1900), who issued an order that Carolinian women in Guam were not allowed to be naked when he visited.
 This was done away with by Governor William E. Sewell (1903–1904).
 The men were not allowed to be naked either, and many went to Saipan to avoid this.
 The constant nudity of the people bothered the second American governor Seaton Schroeder (1900–1903) so much that he decided to move them off the island.
 They were sent to CNMI through an agreement with the Germans who controlled these islands and wanted additional laborers.